chandanhpcic/docs/source/manual/install.rst

 Embedded vs Full
 ----------------

-OPNsense offers two Image types with all major releases: embedded and full images.
+Reticen8 offers two Image types with all major releases: embedded and full images.
 The Embedded Image is intended for environments where preinstalling the storage media is required due to a lack of local resources on the firewall like storage, and/or console access (VGA/Serial).
 The image is tailored to reduce write cycles as well, but the image can be used anywhere.
-Another reason for the Embedded Image is to eliminate the need for local console access for installing OPNsense.
+Another reason for the Embedded Image is to eliminate the need for local console access for installing Reticen8.
 Installation is managed by prewriting the image to a storage device, installing the storage device, and booting the system.

-Full Images provide installation tools like OPNsense Importer, Live Environment, and Installer.
+Full Images provide installation tools like Reticen8 Importer, Live Environment, and Installer.
 Full Images are released to support different console/hardware installation requirements.